ausray1294/z-pre-app_client-backend/README.md

 - [ Post fail on .update ]When the user toggles edit mode, the page remains the same and the fields become editable.

-[] As an inventory manager I want to be able to delete an item so that I can remove any unwanted content.
+[x] As an inventory manager I want to be able to delete an item so that I can remove any unwanted content.

-- [ Getting ""`3 or whatevernumber`"" instead of `insert id here`]When the user deletes the item they should be redirected to their inventory of items.
+- [Edit: Fix It \\Getting ""`3 or whatevernumber`"" instead of `insert id here`\\]When the user deletes the item they should be redirected to their inventory of items.

 [x] As a visitor, who is not logged in, I want to be able to view all items created by every inventory manager so that I can browse every item.